paulmooreparks/Maize/README.md

     %0010`0010  $22   CLR       regVal         Set register to zero (0).

-    %0010`0001  $23   CMPIND    regVal regAddr Set flags by subtracting source register value from value at address in destination register
-    %0110`0001  $63   CMPIND    immVal regAddr Set flags by subtracting immediate value from value at address in destination register

     %0010`0100  $24   INT       regVal         Push FL and PC to stack and generate a software interrupt at index stored in register (privileged)
     %0110`0100  $64   INT       immVal         Push FL and PC to stack and generate a software interrupt using immediate index (privileged)

-    %0010`0101  $25   TSTIND    regVal regAddr Set flags by ANDing source register value with value at address in destination register
-    %0110`0101  $65   TSTIND    immVal regAddr Set flags by ANDing immediate value with value at address in destination register

     %0010`0110  $26   POP       regVal         Increment SP.H0 by size of register, copy value at SP.H0 into register